Singapore's Role for ASEAN's Portfolio Investment: Gravity in portfolio investment

-Each ASEAN member differs in terms of level of economic development, depth of domestic financial market, and preference of investors.
-Especially, Singapore being an international financial center plays a special role in the group.
-Figure \ref{fig:Baseline_exSGP} presents the results when the specification uses ASEAN ex-Singapore dummy (i.e., ASEAN4-member dummy) instead of ASEAN5-member dummy.
-Panel (a) shows the results for debt investment.
-The coefficients of ex-SGP ASEAN become more negative compared to those of ASEAN presented in Figure \ref{fig:Baseline_debt}.
-The size of the coefficients are around -1.3 for ASEAN ex-SGP, while they are around -1.0 for ASEAN.
-Comparing Figures \ref{fig:Baseline_equity_exSGP} and \ref{fig:Baseline_equity} the coefficients for equity investment of ASEAN ex-SGP are also slightly more negative than those of ASEAN.
-The results indicate that Singapore investors are less sensitive to distance than other ASEAN investors.
-Therefore, we obtain contrasting results when we treat ASEAN as a whole and when we treat them separately.
-This is particularly the case because of Singapore's dominant position both as investor and investment destination in ASEAN as we will discuss in Section \ref{sec:discussons}.
+Figure \ref{fig:Baseline} plots the coefficients of distance for each country group with 95 percent confidence intervals.
+Panel (a) shows that the elasticity of distance to portfolio debt investment is negative and statistically significant for all country groups and datasets, which is consistent with the typical behavior observed in gravity model estimations using bilateral trade flows.
+The result suggests that the investors prefer debt securities issued in a nearby country.
+Moreover, ASEAN investors are more sensitive to distance than OECD investors.
+Panel (b) shows similar results for equity investment.\footnote{Table \ref{fig:baseline_app} reports the detailed results.} These results seem to contradict our observation of ASEAN's portfolio investment in Section \ref{sec:data}.
+Therefore, Figure \ref{fig:Baseline} also presents results when the specification uses ASEAN ex-Singapore dummy (i.e., ASEAN4-member dummy) instead of ASEAN5-member dummy.\footnote{Note that two specifications are comparable because the coefficients of OECD in the alternative specification are the same as in the baseline specification.
+The difference appears in the coefficients of ASEAN members and ROW, as Singapore is considered as ROW in the alternative specification.} For debt investment the coefficients of ex-SGP ASEAN are more negative compared to those of ASEAN.
+The size of the coefficients are around -1.2 for ASEAN ex-SGP, while they are around -0.8 for ASEAN.
+Comparing the coefficients for equity investment those of ASEAN ex-SGP are also slightly more negative than those of ASEAN (Figure \ref{fig:Baseline_equity}).
+The results indicate that Singapore investors are less sensitive to distance than other ASEAN investors.\footnote{Table \ref{fig:baseline_exSGP_app} reports the detailed results.} This distinct investment behavior of Singapore and its dominant position as both an investor and an investment destination dictate the total investment of ASEAN and explain why the investment behavior of ASEAN as a whole is different from the country-average estimates in Figure \ref{fig:Baseline}.
+We will further discuss the role of Singapore for portfolio investment of ASEAN in Section \ref{sec:discussons}.